csrs/flosscoach/contribute.md

 To do so, go to the list of issues in our GitLab page, create a ``New Issue'' and provide as much details as you can in your report.
 Remember to stay tuned in your issue to provide more details as requested by other members in the follow up comments.

-# Work on documentation
-Another nice and easy way to start contributing to the project is by fixing issues or adding information to our documentation.
-To do so, you just need to
-1. navigate to the desired file (in this project they are usually markdown -- .md -- files);
-2. edit in the GitLab editor;
-3. submit your change request following the GitLab workflow.

 # Help us with code